 However, the latest research by leading Universities, private research institutions and companies, using new devices such as NMRI (Nuclear Magnetic Resonance Imaging), is showing that homeopathic medicine is being proven scientifically.
 The fact that homeopathy appears to work on a completely different set of principles to that of allopathic medicine explains why the technology used to quantify its benefits is only recently available.

-Next week at Hearing International will explore some of these benefits and how they are being proven.
+Next up will explore some of these benefits and how they are being proven.

 Robert M. Traynor, Ed.D., is a hearing industry consultant, trainer, professor, conference speaker, practice manager and author.
 He has decades of experience teaching courses and training clinicians within the field of audiology with specific emphasis in hearing and tinnitus rehabilitation.
 He serves as Adjunct Faculty in Audiology at the University of Florida, University of Northern Colorado, University of Colorado and The University of Arkansas for Medical Sciences.

 **this piece has been updated for clarity.
 It originally published on January 15, 2013